 The centre-piece of the project, designated for Abbotstown, was the 80,000 seater national stadium.
 Alongside it would sit a 15,000 seater indoor arena, a centre of excellence, and an aquatic centre containing the country’s first 50 metre swimming pool.

-Stadium Ireland was the official name of the stadium.
-Within about five minutes, someone came up with the alternative title ‘Bertie Bowl’ and it stuck to such an extent that many would nowadays struggle to remember what its official name was.
+Stadium Ireland was its official name.
+Within about five minutes, someone came up with the alliterative alternative title ‘Bertie Bowl’ and it stuck to such an extent that many would nowadays struggle to remember what its official name was.